bma-d/defillama-extract/docs/epics/epic-6-maintenance.md

 **Goal:** Address data quality issues and operational improvements discovered post-MVP.

+**Type:** ONGOING MAINTENANCE EPIC

 **Nature:** This is a **flexible maintenance epic** - stories are created ad-hoc as issues are discovered and prioritized.
 Unlike feature epics, this epic intentionally does NOT have a predefined story list.

+> **Note:** This epic remains open indefinitely.
+New maintenance stories will be added as issues are discovered during operation.
+Epic 6 is never "complete" - it serves as the permanent home for maintenance work.
+>
+> **Priority Rule:** Stories from Epic 6 are never automatically selected as the "next story" unless explicitly specified by the user.
+Feature epics (7+) always take precedence in the default story queue.

 ## Why This Epic Exists